The Power of Greedy for Online Minimum Cost Matching on the Line: Preliminaries

 All models studied in the paper can be represented by a triple $(n^u, n^d, n)$.
-Here, $n^u$ (resp.~$n$) is the cardinality of the set $S^u$ of servers (resp.~of the set $R$ of requests) sampled independently from the uniform distribution ${\cal U}_{[0,1]}$. $n^d$ is the number of adversarily placed servers (hence, $n^u + n^d =n_s$).
-The performance of an algorithm $\A$ is measured by its competitive ratio:
+Here, $n^u$ (resp.~$n$) is the cardinality of the set $S^u$ of servers (resp.~of the set $R$ of requests) sampled independently from the uniform distribution ${\mathcal{U}}_{[0,1]}$. $n^d$ is the number of adversarily placed servers (hence, $n^u + n^d =n_s$).
+The performance of an algorithm $\A$ is measured by its \emph{competitive ratio}:

 where $OPT$ is the offline optimal matching when the requests are known at time $t = 0$.
-Although some papers in online optimization use a different notion of competitive ratio (see, e.g., survey \cite{Mehta}), in the context of online matching on the line, most literature we are aware of use the same definition as ours.
-This is true, in particular, for papers over which we build \cite{GuptaGPW19,Kanoria21, GairingK19} or whose results we improve \cite{Akbarpour21, TsaiTC94}.
+We say that an algorithm is $\alpha$-competitive if its competitive ratio is upper bounded by $\alpha$.
+Although some papers in online optimization use a different notion of competitive ratio (see, e.g., the survey \cite{Mehta}), in the context of online matching on the line, most literature we are aware of use the same definition as ours.
+This is true, in particular, for papers over which we build \citep{GuptaGPW19,Kanoria21} or whose results we improve \citep{Akbarpour21, TsaiTC94}.